TodePond/TodePondDotCom/wikiblogarden/blending/here/readme.md

 Among those projects, there were still some limits with expressivity, and some failed experiments with "conservation".
 And so I was thinking and talking through some weird "splitting and merging" ideas with people.
 But there were some issues with it — some missing pieces that stopped it working in practice.

 And then one day I suddenly came up with this "stamping" idea, and I remember explaining it to Murilo and Max and they both thought it sounded weird.
 Like, they couldn't imagine it.
 And it was at that moment that I got a sinking feeling in my stomach.
-At that point, I knew that there was only way of demonstrating the concept.
+At that point, I knew that there was only one way of demonstrating the concept.

 "I guess I have to build this thing."